 Ced earned a bachelor's degree in communication studies in 1999.
 His interests include history, traveling, and mythology.

-For most people, the name of the ultramodern city-state is synonymous with cleanliness, efficiency, and economic prosperity.
-Those familiar with the demographics of the metropolis would also highlight that Singapore, a mere 730 square kilometres, is one of the most densely populated countries in the world, renowned for its multi-cultural harmony and food.
+For most people, the name of ultramodern Singapore is synonymous with cleanliness, efficiency, and economic prosperity.
+Those familiar with the demographics of the metropolis would also highlight that the city-state, a mere 730 square kilometers large, is one of the most densely populated countries in the world, renowned for its multi-cultural harmony and food.

 1. Changi Airport Control Tower